-The standing committees of the Board are the Audit, Compensation and Management Development, Environmental and Legal Affairs and Nominating Committees.
+The standing committees of the Board are the Audit, Compensation and Management Development, Nominating and Finance Committees.

-The Audit Committee supports the independence of the Company's external and internal auditors and the objectivity of the Company's financial statements.
-The Audit Committee (1) reviews the Company's principal policies for accounting, internal control and financial reporting, (2) recommends to the Company's Board of Directors the engagement or discharge of the external auditors, (3) reviews with the external auditors the plan, scope and timing of their audit, (4) reviews reports of the external auditors with management and (5) reviews the auditors' fees.

-The Audit Committee also reviews the annual financial statements of the Company (before they are published), the independence of the external auditors, the adequacy of the Company's internal accounting control system, reports of the internal auditors, expense reports of the Company's senior officers and fees paid to consultants.
-The Audit Committee also performs a number of other review functions related to auditing the financial statements and internal controls.
+The Audit Committee, which is comprised entirely of non-employee directors, supports the independence of the Company's external and internal auditors and the objectivity of the Company's financial statements.
+The Committee is also responsible for ensuring that the Company endeavors to comply with all laws applicable to the conduct of its business and that it conducts its business in an ethical and responsible manner.
+The Committee

+(1) reviews the Company's principal policies for accounting, internal control and financial reporting,

+- (2) reviews the independence of the external auditors and recommends to the Company's Board of Directors the engagement or discharge of the external auditors, - (3) reviews with the external auditors the plan, scope and timing of their audit, - (4) serves as a channel of communications between the senior internal auditing executive and the Board, - (5) reviews reports of the external and internal auditors with management, - (6) reviews the external auditors' fees, - (7) reviews the annual financial statements of the Company (before they are published), - (8) reviews the adequacy of the Company's systems for internal accounting control and for data security, - (9) reviews reports of the internal auditors, expense reports of the Company's senior officers and fees paid to outside consultants, including law firms, - (10) advises the Board on compliance, or material noncompliance, with the Company's Code of Corporate Conduct and governmental and other legal compliance programs, - (11) reviews and recommends to the Company's Board of Directors proposed actions on environmental compliance and regulatory matters which could have a significant impact on the business and strategic operating objectives of the Company and its subsidiaries and - (12) reviews and considers material claims and litigation, and legal, regulatory, patent and related governmental policy matters affecting the Company and its subsidiaries.

 The current members of the Audit Committee are Messrs.
-Ulmer (Chairman), Kirk, Roberts and Sloane.
-This Committee held three meetings during 1997, and all members attended all meetings.
+Ulmer (Chairman), Araskog, Griffin and Sloane and Ms. Ortega.
+The Committee held five meetings during 1998, and no member missed more than one meeting.

-The Compensation and Management Development Committee, which is comprised entirely of non-employee directors, oversees the compensation and benefits of employees, evaluates management performance and establishes executive compensation.
-The Committee approves individual compensation actions for the Chairman and Chief Executive Officer, the President and Chief Operating Officer and all senior executives, including base salaries, annual bonuses and long-term incentive awards.
+The Compensation and Management Development Committee, which is comprised entirely of non-employee directors, oversees the compensation and benefits of employees, evaluates management performance, establishes executive compensation and reviews management succession and development matters.
+The Committee approves individual compensation actions for the Chairman, President and Chief Executive Officer and all senior executives, including base salaries, annual bonuses and long-term incentive awards.
 In the performance of its functions, the Compensation and Management Development Committee has access to independent legal and compensation counsel.
 The current members of the Compensation and Management Development Committee are Messrs.
-Roberts (Chairman) and Trivisonno and Ms. Ortega.
-The Committee held five meetings during 1997, and all members attended all meetings except for one meeting which was missed by Mr. Trivisonno.
+Roberts (Chairman), Kirk, Sloane and Trivisonno.
+The Committee held five meetings during 1998, and no member missed more than one meeting.